xl0/lovely-docs/doc_db/sveltejs_sveltekit/advanced_features/snapshots/digest.md

 </form>
 ```

-When navigating away, `capture()` is called immediately before the page updates and its return value is stored in the browser's history stack.
-When navigating back, `restore()` is called with the stored value as soon as the page updates.
+- `capture()` is called immediately before the page updates when navigating away, and its return value is stored in the browser's history stack
+- `restore(value)` is called with the stored value as soon as the page updates when navigating back

+### Constraints

-Data must be JSON-serializable to persist to `sessionStorage`, allowing restoration on page reload or navigation back from external sites.
-Avoid capturing very large objects as they remain in memory for the session duration and may exceed `sessionStorage` limits.
+- Data must be JSON-serializable to persist to `sessionStorage`
+- State is restored on page reload or when navigating back from a different site
+- Avoid returning large objects from `capture` — they remain in memory for the session duration and may exceed `sessionStorage` limits